edibegovic/SecurityPrivacy/report/report_private.md

 ##### Perturbation

-After suppression we have a very low percentage of individuals violating 3k-anonymity and none violating 2k-anonimity, therefore we decided not to apply any perturbation to the data to keep more utility.
-We believe that This has to be specified very clearly to the end-user of the data, as any other analysis based on the data would be incorrect.
+After suppression we have a very low percentage of individuals violating 3k-anonymity and none violating 2k-anonymity, therefore we decided not to apply any perturbation to the data to keep more utility.
+We believe that it is still hard to unequivocally identify voters with the help of our anonymized data.
+This has to be specified very clearly to the end-user of the data, as any other analysis based on the data would be incorrect.

-###

 ### Assessing Utility

 To asses the utility of the modified data, we check the 95% confidence intervals on the proportions of red/green votes for each categorical value.
 This way we can be certain the the

 ### Uses for Analysis

-For the analytical purposes of the data, we'd argue that, apart from voting type and choice (*evote* and *party*, respectivly), age in itself would suffice as argumentation for the scew in how electronic and papor ballots were cast.
-However, all of the demographical variables are correlated to various degress and thus we decided to keep them all.
+For the analytical purposes of the data, we'd argue that, apart from voting type and choice (*evote* and *party*, respectively), age in itself would suffice as argumentation for the skew in how electronic and paper ballots were cast.
+However, all of the demographical variables are correlated to various degrees thus we decided to keep them all.

-In respect to the analytical questions provided, we would attack them the same way with the annoonymised data as with the non-annoonymised.
+In respect to the analytical questions provided, we would attack them the same way with the anonymized data as with the non-anonymized.

 The difference in political preference from the survey and election results **(A)** can be compared by inspecting the method of voting (*evote*) and choice (*party*).
 One can